Health Equity

 In May 2022, AAFA launched the new Health Equity Advancement and Leadership (HEAL) program to address findings from our Asthma Disparities in America report.
 The HEAL program reinforces AAFA’s commitment to drastically reducing the burden of asthma in communities that bear the heaviest burden of asthma.

-As part of AAFA’s HEAL program, AAFA is funding four local interventions (programs) through our new HEAL Innovation awards.
+As part of AAFA’s HEAL program, AAFA is funding local interventions (programs) through our HEAL awards.

-HEAL Innovation is a multiyear project with the goal of building and supporting community-based interventions to address inequities in asthma.
-Each year, HEAL Innovation will award funding and resources to four local, pilot programs tailored to at-risk populations most impacted by asthma.
+This is a multiyear project with the goal of building and supporting community-based interventions to address inequities in asthma and allergic diseases.
+Each year, HEAL will award funding and resources to local, pilot programs tailored to at-risk populations most impacted by asthma and allergies.

-The overall goal of HEAL Innovation is to reduce asthma deaths and illness among high-risk populations.
+The overall goal of HEAL is to reduce asthma deaths and illness among high-risk populations.
 This is done by partnering with and strengthening local community programs.
-Because all asthma is local, AAFA recognizes the importance of combining national leadership with community-driven action.
+AAFA recognizes the importance of combining national leadership with community-driven action.

-Over the course of the first year of HEAL Innovation, AAFA will work with local partners to collect and analyze data in the four selected cities.
-The purpose of this data is to measure the success of the programs.
-The long-term vision is that AAFA’s investment in these pilot programs will allow our local partners to seek sustainable funding from payors and other healthcare stakeholders in the future.
+AAFA will continue to work with the HEAL program sites to measure the success of the programs.
+The long-term vision is that AAFA’s investment in these pilot programs will allow our local partners to seek sustainable funding from payors and other health care stakeholders in the future.

-The first year of HEAL Innovation is supported by a $1 million sponsorship from Amgen
+The first year of AAFA’s HEAL program was supported by a $1 million sponsorship from Amgen.

 AAFA supports and works with local community organizations and groups including hospital systems, state asthma control programs, housing advocates and more across the nation.
 These programs serve disadvantaged populations who are at highest risk of having asthma, needing emergency medical care, or even dying from asthma.